Rogger-Ortiz/TheEntity/README.md

 # The Entity
 A Discord Bot I made to replace paid features of other bots.
 Why pay others when you can code it yourself?
 I used discord.py rewritten as the library of choice for making this bot.
-- Disclaimer: The code here may nto reflect what is actually live on the bot.
-I update this regularly as I develop code, but this may not reflect what is actually live on the bot.
+- Disclaimer: The code here may not reflect what is actually live on the bot.
+I update this regularly as I develop code, but this may not reflect what is available in the server.

 # What it does
 I used a lot of API's over the development of this project to facilitate its functions.
 A comprehensive list can be found in the /cogs/ folder, where the functions are separated into their own (categorized) .py files.
 However some functions to note are: